Kobe-deve/forum_application/README.md

 ### A generalized chat web application allowing users to:

-	-create an account
+	* create an account
-	-log in
+	* log in
-	-enter rooms through public rooms or private rooms that can be accessed with a code -send text messages in rooms
+	* enter rooms through public rooms or private rooms that can be accessed with a code *send text messages in rooms
-	-send friend requests to users
+	*send friend requests to users
-	-accept friend requests
+	*accept friend requests
-	-message users they are friends with
+	*message users they are friends with

-### Local Development Environment Variables
-	DATABASE_HOST - Database hostname
-	DATABASE_NAME - Name of the database to be operated on DATABASE_PASSWORD - password for database access
-	DATABASE_PORT - port number for accessing the database DATABASE_USERNAME - username for database access
-	JWT_SIG - secret key for jwt

-### Local Hosting port setup
-	Frontend: 3000 (modify 'start' command in forum_application\frontend\package.json) Login/User Service: 8081 (forum_application\backend\backend\src\main\resources\application.properties)
+### Stack/Technologies:

+	-(Desktop) Frontend:
+		React/JavaScript
+	-Gateway
+		NodeJS/Express
+	-Messaing Service:
+		NodeJS
-	Messaing Service: 8080
+	-Login/User Service:
-	Database: 5432 (Postgres setup)
-	Gateway: 4000
+		Spring Boot/Java
+	-Database:
+		PostgreSQL

 ### Running commands:
 	Gateway: